 - Climate – with 300 days of sunshine a year and summer temperatures heating up to over 100F / 40C as well as mild winter temperatures (assuming you’re not at higher elevations), this is some of the warmest and sunniest mountain running in Europe.

 - Other non-running things to do locally – head to the coast to soak up the Costa del Sol’s marina and beach vibes – the Malaga Coastal Path includes 110 miles / 180km of coastal trails to explore.
 Further afield, check out Jerez de la Frontera, Cordoba, Seville, or the British colony of Gibraltar on the southernmost tip of the peninsula.

 Traveling to the Sierra Nevada, Spain

-The nearest major airport is Malaga, which is around 1 hour’s drive from the Sierra Nevada.
-Depending on where you are traveling from, you could also look at flying in to Granada’s smaller, local airport.
+The nearest major airport is Malaga, which is around 1-hour drive from the Sierra Nevada.
+Depending on where you are traveling from, you could also look at flying into Granada’s smaller, local airport.

 Where to stay in the Sierra Nevada

 A good place to stay with city amenities and sights is the beautiful historic city of Granada.

 Alternatively, you can stay closer to the Sierra Nevada ski resort to be nearer higher-altitude mountains, in smaller hotels, bed and breakfasts, and guesthouses.
 Highly-rated accommodation in the area includes: